 Identifying a Topic for DPhil Research

 Applicants are strongly encouraged to make contact with a potential supervisor from the list of relevant staff members listed below.
-In discussion with the School's research staff you will be able to refine your own ideas and develop a project that we can effectively supervise.
-Research staff will be happy to discuss potential DPhil topics in human, physical and environmental geography.
+In discussion with the School's academic staff you will be able to refine your own ideas and develop a project that we can effectively supervise.
+Academic staff will be happy to discuss potential DPhil topics in human, physical and environmental geography.

 Potential Supervisors